bridgefoundry/bridgefoundry.github.io/_posts/2020-01-07-call-for-proposal-research-plan.md

 their workplaces.
-By gaining more insight into the space that we are creating through these workshops, we believe that we can hone our practices, improving the experience of working within our communities and increasing our positive impact on the world.We would like to hire an individual researcher or firm to develop a research plan for 2020.
+By gaining more insight into the space that we are creating through these workshops, we believe that we can hone our practices, improving the experience of working within our communities and increasing our positive impact on the world.
+We would like to hire an individual researcher or firm to develop a research plan for 2020.
 In keeping with our practice of agile, iterative approaches, the project will include 2019 report using the data we have and collaborating with our volunteer leaders to develop recommendations for